deartc/Quality-Project-Teresa-Hawkins/README.md

 Step one, using Chrome Cookie Manager the site was tested with cookies disabled.
 Step two, using Chrome Cookie Manager the site was tested with cookies enabled.

 4. Link Testing-
 On Google Analytics account click on behavior tab.
-Then select “site content.
+Select “site content.
-Then go to page and then apply.
-Several key links were also tested to ensure goes to the proper page and if there were broken links
+Press apply.
+Check  broken links

 5. Website Security
 Step one was Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA.